pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 it.
 But researchers have their own, different priorities, and need to understand the implications of their choices, and that there all alternatives, some of which would give them greater freedom and autonomy.
-We give up that freedom when they give others control.
+We give up that freedom when we give others control.
 And this choice may be acceptable to many.
 But we need to know what we are choosing.
 We need to understand that the issue is not between decentralization or centralization, but is nothing more than an age-old argument in disguise: the question of individual agency and accountability versus compulsion; the question of who is in control.

 The [ISO [26324]{.oldstyle}][DOI standard] is a standard, but not an open